sawarkarakash/sawarkarakash.github.io/_posts/2023-09-11-Variational Autoencoders.md

 It provides a control to balance between the quality of data reconstruction and the structure of the latent representation.
 A low $\beta$ focuses on better reconstruction, whereas a high $ \beta$ emphasizes a better-structured latent space (closeness to the choice of prior).

 The choice of $\beta$ has profound implications for representation learning.
-Since the prior is typically a standard Gaussian, increasing $\beta$ forces the encoder distribution $q_\phi(z|x)$ to more closely approximate this standard Gaussian.
+Since the prior is typically a standard Gaussian, increasing $\beta$ forces the encoder distribution $q_\phi(z \vert x)$ to more closely approximate this standard Gaussian.
 When we prioritise the KL-divergence term with a high $\beta$ value, the encoder learns to produce more disentangled representations.
-This means $q_\phi(z|x)$ approaches a standard Gaussian where each latent dimension becomes approximately independent of the others, leading to disentangled factors of variation in the learned representation.
+This means $q_\phi(z \vert x)$ approaches a standard Gaussian where each latent dimension becomes approximately independent of the others, leading to disentangled factors of variation in the learned representation.
 However, this comes with a trade-off: higher $\beta$ values can lead to poor reconstruction.

 ## The Challenge of Gradient Estimation with Expectations